jonfpersson/Code-Crust/docs/_posts/2023-02-01-Tamagotchi game development in C++.markdown

 # Graphics

 Now, you can't have a game without some textures, so I had to make some myself!
-I started up my favorite open-source illustration program, gimp, and started to create some pixel art.
+I started up my favorite open-source illustration program, gimp, and began to create some pixel art.

 <img src="{{ site.baseurl }}/assets/2023-02-01/koromon_atlas.png">
 In this case, you'll see the picture consisting of two frames, firstly these are meant for creating a simple animation and secondly, having them combined into one image will reduce our IO-operations as they'll always be loaded into memory.